HannimalCrackers/MALS75500/narrative.md

 Critique: Any manual intervention like this is subject to errors of consistency.
 I did use global functions such as "Find and Replace" to minimize the likelihood of such.

-LINK TO DATA - THIS HAS TWO SECTIONS:
+LINK TO DATA - THIS HAS TWO CSVS:

+NYC:
+NYC 25%:

 <br>